benders5e/benders5e/pro-bending.md

 - At the end, the team who has the crowd the most will split the vote in case of a tie (?)
 - **Teamwork:**
     - If your team lands three attacks in one round, you gain advantage on your roll to impress the crowd.

+> #### Bending X Leagues
+> Leagues with more lax rules exist.
+In these far more dangerous matches, any manifestation of the elements is allowed, including ice, lightning, magma, plants, and more.